nicodoggie/language-orferithri/hugo/content/proto-orferic/construction-notes.md

 _ri_, the nominalization prefix is shortened to simply me-.
 For example the the word _risba /ˈris.ba/_  which means _to be bright_ when nominalized becomes the word for sun, _merisba /me.ˈris.ba/_ instead of _meririsba_.

 ## Nouns

+### Definiteness and number

+Definiteness and number are encoded as a suffix on the noun.
+A noun unmarked for number is definite singular.

+ -me indefinite suffix

-Nouns have a gender system that is described in the initial syllable's vowel.
+Nouns have a gender system that is described in the initial syllable's

+it'hi ʔezaheza marˈhimena ta diza

+I fucking work all day just to get shit when I get home!

+bibiˈta toha risbamena rire ʔatanaˈra rerpa pisre no